artman-ji/Mote-editor/README.md

 There are several things i wish to add to this project later on:
 1. `undo() / redo()` functions.

-2. line numbers

-3. syntax highlighting
+2. syntax highlighting

-4. search function
+3. search function

-5. copy and paste
+4. copy and paste

-6. and many more.
+5. and many more.

 ## Acknowledgements